rifatshampod/typeless-forms-chrome-extension/README.md

 ### Managing Data

+- **Search**: Type in the search bar to filter fields by label or value in real-time
 - **Copy**: Click the **⧉** (copy) button to copy a value to your clipboard
 - **Update**: Add a pair with the same label to update its value
 - **Delete**: Click the **×** button to delete a pair (with confirmation dialog)